Slot car racing: Slot car tracks for competition

-One type of 1:24 commercial track is the "Blue King" (155 foot lap length) which is the track that is recognized for world records in 1:24 racing The 2017 world record qualifying lap is held by Brad Friesner at 1.347 seconds, which computes to 78.45 mph.
+One type of 1:24 commercial track is the "Blue King" (155-foot lap length) which is the track that is recognized for world records in 1:24 racing The 2017 world record qualifying lap is held by Brad Friesner at 1.347 seconds, which computes to 78.45 mph.
 The "King" track segments are "named" starting from the main straight in an anti-clock wise direction: bank, chute, deadman (corner), finger, back straight, 90 (corner), donut (corner), lead-on, and top-turn.
 Generally the "King" tracks are used for wing-car racing, where un-banked "flat" tracks of various designs are used for scale racing.
 An example of a championship "flat" track is the Gary Gerding designed track installed in July 2007 at Mid-America Raceway and Hobbies near Aurora, IL (the site of the 2009 USRA Division 2 National Championships)and the 2010 ISRA world championships.

 Another example of a 1:24 scale track is called the "Engleman Grandstand".
-It is 220 foot in lap length and eight lanes wide.
+It is 220-foot in lap length and eight lanes wide.
 It is a favorite for fast cars with its long straights and high deep bank.
 One can be found still in operation in Rock Hill, South Carolina at The Slot Car Cave.
 There is another at Scale Model Supplies in Saint Paul, Minnesota.

 1:32 Scale competition is generally run on the same routed tracks as 1:24, at least in the USA.

 HO Scale competition tracks are typically between 60 and 100 ft in length and 4 to 6 lanes wide.
 Plastic tracks, often modified for improved performance, are more common in HO competition than in the larger scales, as is the use of large home courses for formal racing.

 'Dirty' tracks - these tracks are mainly used for rally and raid.

 Electrical (power) standards for competition

 1:24 racing is usually at 14 volts for qualifying and 12 volts under racing conditions.
 1:32 racing is between 12 and 16 volts depending on type of car.
 Most HO rules require tracks to provide voltage between 18.5 and 19.0 volts, and at least 5 amperes per lane.
-Certain European 1/24 "scale" racing events use 18.2 to 19.0 volts DC.
+Certain European 1:24 racing events use 18.2 to 19.0 volts DC.

 Many tracks use banks of lead-acid batteries to produce sufficient high amp DC power, but in recent years, relatively inexpensive high-quality electronically regulated power supplies have become more popular to achieve consistent and clean power.